A well-known painting by British artist David Hockney is poised to smash the record for a work by a living artist sold at auction.

-"Portrait of an Artist (Pool with Two Figures)" is set to be sold at the Christie's Post-War and Contemporary Art Evening Sale in New York on for an estimated price of $80 million.
-The current record was set by Jeff Koons in 2013, when his "Balloon Dog" sold for $58.4 million.
+“Portrait of an Artist (Pool with Two Figures)” is set to be sold at a Christie’s sale in November, at an estimated price of $80 million.
+The current record was set by Jeff Koons in 2013, when his “Balloon Dog” sold for $58.4 million.

 Alex Rotter, co-chairman of post-war and contemporary art at Christie’s, called the 1972 painting “one of the great masterpieces of the modern era.”

 “David Hockney’s brilliance as an artist is on full display with this monumental canvas, which encapsulates the essence of the idealized poolside landscape, and the tremendous complexity that exists within human relationships,” Rotter said in a statement.
 “With this painting, Hockney cemented his placement within the realm of history’s most venerated artists.”